cyberkni/FolgertechManuals/2020i3/README.md

 * (4) M4x8MM Pan Head Bolts
 * (8) M5x8MM Bolts

+*NOTE* recent kits have included M5x8mm bolts which are just a bit too short to complete step 4.
+A quick trip to the hardware store for M5x10mm screws is recommened(12mm length will work too).

 1. Take the 375MM 2020 Beam and place it in front of you, we are going to attach the corner brackets, and SK8's before continuing with the frame assembly.
 [Insert Picture Here]
 2. Using (2) 4MM T-Nuts & (2) 4Mx8MM Pan Head Bolts attach the 2020 corner brackets to the center of the 375MM 2020 Beam spacing them about an inch apart.
 Note: this will be adjusted later.